lff0305/ffmpeg_qsv/README.md

 # Requirement:
 - GCC 2.29 +
 - A recent Intel Video Adapter which supports iHD driver
+- root is strongly recommonded when testing, since all the tools needs to open device & call lower intel driver APIs

 # My environment (On Ubuntu 20.04 LTS):
 - `uname -a` : `Linux linux 5.4.0-74-generic #83-Ubuntu SMP Sat May 8 02:35:39 UTC 2021 x86_64 x86_64 x86_64 GNU/Linux`